techcoder20/techcoder20/README.md

 ## Hi there 👋 I am RPI Coder also known as techcoder20.

-- 🔭 I’m currently working on MacOSBigSurThemeConverter
+- 🔭 I’m currently working on PiAppsPackageManagerTerminal
 - 🌱 I’m currently learning tkinter to develop a gui for my bash scripts
 - 👯 I’m looking to collaborate on bash scripts for the raspberry pi